wandersonwhcr/k8s-examples/resources-requests/README.md

 not limit CPU and Memory usage, they will be used only to allocate resources on nodes.

-Resources requests can be used with resources limits to defines these limits.
+Resources requests can be used with resources limits to define these restrictions.

 ## References